Souravedas/Souravedas/README.md

 # 💫 About Me:
 I am currently doing BSC in CSE at port city international university.
 I have learned HTML, CSS, basic Python, Java and a little bit of JavaScript.
-I have solved problems using both c and java, right now i am learning web development and i am at the starting stage.
-I have build some simple page using html and css from frontend mentor.
+I have solved problems using both c and java, also i am learning web development and i have done some small projects using html, css and javascript.
+I am also trying to build project using react js.

 ## 🌐 Socials: